 - 1. Be flown outside the certified weight range - 2.
 Have its trim speed adjusted by changing the length of risers or lines - 3.
-Be flown in rain or snow\ - 4.
+Be flown in rain or snow - 4.
 Be towed with a tow-line tension in excess of 200 kg

-\A wet canopy is much more likely to enter a parachural or full stall.
+We strongly advise against flying in the rain.
+A wet canopy is much more likely to enter a parachural or full stall (see chapter 5).
 If you fly into a rain shower, you should immediately go and land somewhere safe, steering the canopy gently and avoiding manoeuvres such as Big Ears which can make it more likely to stall.